IBM/event-automation/_es_11.3/02-installing/02-planning.md

 ## Planning for resilience

-If you are looking for a more resilient setup, or want plan for [disaster recovery](../../georeplication/disaster-recovery), consider setting up multiple availability zones and creating geo-replication clusters.
+If you are looking for a more resilient setup, or want to plan for [disaster recovery](../../georeplication/disaster-recovery), consider setting up multiple availability zones and creating mirrored topics in other clusters.
 Also, set up your environment to support Kafka's inherent high availability design.

 ### Kafka high availability